kornelski/cargo-deb/README.md

 Everything is optional:

 - **name**: The name of the Debian package.
 If not present, the name of the crate is used.
 - **maintainer**: The person maintaining the Debian packaging.
 If not present, the first author is used.
+Can be set via `--maintainer` on the command line.
 - **copyright**: To whom and when the copyright of the software is granted.
 If not present, the list of authors is used.
 - **license-file**: 2-element array with a location of the license file and the amount of lines to skip at the top.
 If not present, package-level `license-file` is used.
 - **depends**: The runtime [dependencies](https://www.debian.org/doc/debian-policy/ch-relationships.html) of the project.
 Generated automatically when absent, or if the list includes the `$auto` keyword.